ancient-world-citation-analysis/SUXAssets/README.md

 # SUXassets
-JupyterBook for identifying the economic assets in Sumerian texts
+Jupyter noteook for identifying the economic assets in Sumerian texts